RCMast3r/data_acq/README.md

 usage:

 TODO:
-- [ ] actually get current data from car into protobuf encoded CAN messages and send them from current TCU / SAB

-- [ ] get the raspberry pi listening to CAN messages

-- [ ] adjust the foxglove server code host script to make it listen to CAN messages and switch between topics that it is sending based on the CAN IDs

 - [ ] write the data storage script for saving the received CAN messages locally in the mcap
-    - [ ]  make service script that creates an instance of the mcap writer and the foxglove websocket
+- [x] make service script that creates an instance of the mcap writer and the foxglove websocket
 - [ ] the deserialization task for unpacking received data.

-- [ ] come up with a good way of associating the dbc file with the protobuf file
+- [x] come up with a good way of associating the dbc file with the protobuf file

+    - I will simply match the CAN frame id name to the message name, and match each signal name (spaces into underscores) to the field name in the proto.
+The protobuf message will be packed with the parsed and converted data from cantools.

+    - notes:
         - I want each CAN ID to have its own protobuf message. perhaps in the protobuf message I will also include the CAN ID as a fixed part of the protobuf message in the creation of the proto file.

         - I know that I will be using cantools to create the DBC file so I might as well extend that creation script to create the proto at the same time.
 Additionally, I know that I will be using tim's auto-magic nix-proto for creation of the python auto-gen code.

+- [ ] actually get current data from car into protobuf encoded CAN messages and send them from current TCU / SAB
+- [ ] get the raspberry pi listening to CAN messages

 ## automation goals
 - [ ] dbc and proto file generation using CI